 Now it’s time to edit the overlay how you see fit with many options to alter text size/color/background and more.
 These update the overlay preview in real-time, so you can double-check the overall look of your overlay before adding it to OBS.

-Step 3 – Adding the Overlay to OBS
+Step 3 – How To Add Discord Overlay to OBS

 Once you’ve finished setting up your overlay, copy the link from the installation panel, seen to the right hand of the overlay editor.